wintertideheir/virtuous-hummingbird/contributing.md

-# Rules and Guidelines for Constributors
+# Rules and Guidelines for Contributors

 ## Waterfall